dtg3/st_work/hw8/hwa-testplan.md

   1. View location of a copy
   1. Searching with non-ASCII characters is allowable
   1. An SQL injection fails
-  1. The site is responsive
+  1. The search bar does not go outside of the boundaries of the page

 The reason for the search selections is based on the assumption that the majority of searches are from the user searching for a specific book by keyword,